Simplified and Traditional Characters in Skritter

 Before we talk more about character simplification, it’s important to understand that most characters are the same in both systems and were never simplified so they are the same in both sets.
 It’s also good to know that many of the characters that were simplified were based on already existing short-hand versions of characters, so only some characters are actually new.

 In total, around two thousand characters were simplified.
-A large majority of these can be learnt or understood easily by learning how a few components were changed.
+A large majority of these can be learned or understood easily by learning how a few components were changed.

 For example, 釒is turned into 钅, which affects all other characters containing this component (when it appears on the left as a radical).
 If you learn the rule, you know dozens of simplified characters, provided that you already know the traditional forms.

-Then there are cases that need to be studied and learnt on a case-by-case basis.
-There are some rules, but they are many and hard to predict how they are applied.
-The tricky cases comprise perhaps one fifth of the total number of simplified characters, but make up a majority of the time when switching character sets.
+Then there are cases that need to be studied and learned on a case-by-case basis.
+There are some rules, but they are many, and hard to predict how they are applied.
+The tricky cases comprise perhaps one-fifth of the total number of simplified characters, but make up a majority of the time when switching character sets.

 The most difficult to learn are those that map to several characters in the other set.
 To understand this and how it works in Skritter, we need to look at character mappings.